© 2025 WYSO

 "Right now, there's no funding available locally to fall back on.
 The participating agencies have all voiced that they're dealing with budget constraints as well," Crew. said "But we've continued to work to make our community better no matter what it faces, so I think everyone's still committed.
 It's just a matter of what resources we're able to work with."

-The Clark County coalition has filed an appeal with the DOJ and hopes to be reimbursed for some of its advance expenses.
+The Clark County coalition has filed an appeal with the DOJ and hopes to be reimbursed for some of its expenses.

 Kathryn Mobley is an award-winning broadcast journalist, crafting stories for more than 30 years.
 At WYSO, her expertise includes politics, local government, education and more.